 Several economic indicators also point to a potential economic downturn.
 In early August, consumer sentiment declined to its lowest level since the start of the year, despite the first cut in interest rates in a decade.
 Paradoxically, it appears that many consumers associated the cut in interest rates with the start of a recession.
 Similarly, business confidence is slumping.
 The IHS Markit U.S. Manufacturing PMI posted on August 22 indicated mildly contractionary conditions in the industry for the first time in 119 months.
 Likewise, according to the Moody's Analytics Survey of Business Confidence released on August 26, "Businesses' assessment of present business conditions has fallen to levels last seen a decade ago at the end of the financial crisis.
 Especially disconcerting are the weakening in hiring intentions in recent weeks and indications that businesses are starting to lay off more workers.
-If sustained, the business sentiment results would be consistent with an economy that is near recession."
-In addition, the yield curve inverted in mid-August, a past signal of a coming recession.
+If sustained, the business sentiment results would be consistent with an economy that is near recession.
 Finally, global conditions continue to deteriorate, with Deutsche Bank indicating in late-August that Germany, Europe's largest economy, has moved into a "technical" recession and a no-deal Brexit looming at the end of October.